Here’s a first playlist: https://soundcloud.com/uibkmedan/sets/b2600-modifications

 1V/OCT CV FROM CPU

 The internal midi interface of the Behringer 2600 offers two 1V/Oct lines for duophonic play.
-The signal form the CPU is amped and filtered at ICs 18 and 26 for the “KBD CV” line and ICs 17 and 25 for the “Second Voice” line.
+The signal form the CPU (an ARM GD32F510) is amplified and filtered at ICs 18 and 26 for the “KBD CV” line and ICs 17 and 25 for the “Second Voice” line.

 MASTER CV INPUT MOD (tested, works well): If you want to sequence the 2600 externally via CV, each VCO needs a dedicated CV input, which, when played monophonically, eats up a multiple and three extra cables.
 If you want to keep the flexibility of dedicated CV per VCO but also make use of quick and simple patching, you can easily insert a “MASTER CV IN” that breaks the connection from the internal midi converter and all “KBD CV” sockets.
 Simply lift R408 (100ohms) and wire the top terminal (leading to IC17) via a 100ohn resistor to the normal lug of a switched jack socket.
 The tip lug of your new socket goes to the lower PCB terminal for R408.
-The ground lug of your new CV in socket must be on ground – just use any ground lugs of the existing jack sockets – otherwise you’re in FM garble hell (or heaven, depending on how you click).
+The ground lug of your new CV in socket must be on ground – just use any ground lugs of the existing jack sockets.

 VCOs are as per 4027-1 schematic.
 I need to trace more, but some parts are mapped in the pictures.
 All pp-amps used here are LM4580.
 Sync mod seems to be like Odyssey-derived classic suggestions with an NPP and a FET.
-No mods of my own planned.
+At the moment, I don’t have big modding plans for these but might be interested in testing keysync (VCO reset on gate-on) at one point.

 Notable differences between ARP schematics and the layout on the 2600 is the option to use SMD or through-hole filter capacitors and the LM4580 op-amps replacing LM301.
 In the 4012 type, the AD3958 dual FET is replaced by two single FETs, T15 and T16 (each labelled “XY”).
 Moreover, in the Behringer the filter input signals are actively mixed.